-The purpose of these standards is to ensure that Home Energy Rater Training is consistent and robust; to increase the credibility of the Training and Quality Assurance Providers with consumers, the housing and mortgage finance industry, federal government, state governments, local governments, utility companies, and the private sector; and to promote voluntary participation in an objective, cost-effective, sustainable home energy rating process.
+The purpose of this standards is to ensure that RESNET Certified Training is consistent and robust; to increase the credibility of the Training and Quality Assurance Providers with consumers, housing and mortgage finance industry, federal government, state governments, local governments, utility companies, and the private sector.
+Credibility promotes voluntary participation in an objective, cost-effective, sustainable home energy rating process.

-This document defines the requirements of Accredited Training Providers, Certified Rater Instructors, and Certification Candidates.
-RESNET shall confirm that the requirements defined in this standard have been met when accrediting Training Providers and certifying Rater Instructors.
-Accredited Training Providers shall confirm that the requirements defined in this standard have been met when certifying individuals.
+This document defines the requirements of Accredited Training Providers, RESNET Certified Instructors, Candidate Field Assessors and Certification Candidates.
+RESNET shall confirm that the requirements defined in this standard have been met when accrediting Training Providers and certifying Instructors.
+Accredited Training Providers and Candidate Field Assessors shall confirm that the requirements defined in this standard have been met when certifying individuals.
 This enhances the goal of producing a nationally recognized and uniform program.